Transformers

 Residual Connections

-Residual connections were introduced by He et al. (2015) .
-It is a technique to address the problem of vanishing gradients and to make it easier to train very deep neural networks.
+Residual connections were introduced by He et al. (2015) to address the problem of vanishing gradients.

 Figure 11: Residual Connection in a feed forward neural network.
-The input $X$ branches in two directions: the first direction goes into the MLP and is processed normally.
-The other direction skips the MLP completely, (i.e., the input is not changed at all).
+The input $X$ branches in two directions: the first direction goes into the layer and is processed normally.
+The other direction skips the layer completely, (i.e., the input is not changed at all).
 Both branches are aggregated afterwards.
 Source: He, Kaiming, et al. (2016) .

 Implementation